Tokoeka (Apteryx australis) are thought to be the ancestral type of brown-coloured kiwi.

 The most abundant taxa is the Rakiura (Stewart Island) tokoeka, with an estimated population of 13,000.
 This is a 13% decline from the 2008 population estimate.

-The table below shows 2008 and 2015 estimates for the three tokoeka taxa, and what they could be in 15 years time.
+The table below shows 2008 and 2015 estimates for the four tokoeka taxa, and what they could be in 15 years time.
 It assumes a decline of 1% each year for the Fiordland tokoeka, an annual decline of 1.8% for the Rakiura (Stewart Island) tokoeka, and an annual increase of 4.2% for the Haast tokoeka, which is very actively managed through Operation Nest Egg and a 6,000-hectare stoat trapping programme.
 At present, 80% of Haast tokoeka are under active management.
 By contrast, only 8.8% of the Fiordland taxa is under active management, and only 1.9% of Rakiura birds are actively managed.

 As with other kiwi species, all tokoeka taxa usually have just one mate, and mate for life.
 If its partner dies, a bird will re-mate.